 (c) The Access Provider must provide technical information which is readily available to it in relation to the Facility, if requested, to enable the Access Seeker to complete its Facilities Access Application.
 The Access Provider will provide all information in good faith but gives no warranty as to its accuracy.
 The Access Provider may recover from the Access Seeker its reasonable costs of providing such information.

 (d) Where the Facilities Access Application relates to a product that is not included in the SE Reference Offer and the sole End User of the product is a Strategic Partner for the Kingdom of Bahrain (“Exceptional FAS”), the Access Seeker must submit its Facilities Access Application to both the Access Provider and the Authority.
 In addition to the information above, the Access Seeker must provide with its Facilities Access Application substantiated evidence from the End User of the End User’s request to the Access Seeker, that forms the basis for the Access Seeker’s Facilities Access Application.
 The Authority will acknowledge receipt of the Access Seeker’s Facilities Access Application to both the Access Provider and the Access Seeker within two (2) Working Days.
 Acknowledgement by the Authority of the Access Seeker’s Facilities Access Application shall result in the below timeframes for the Access Provider’s processing of the Access Seeker’s Facilities Access Application being suspended.
 Unless the Authority notifies the Access Provider and Access Seeker that the Access Provider should not continue with processing the Access Seeker’s Facilities Access Application, the below timeframes shall recommence on the expiry of a period of five (5) Working Days from the date of the Authority’s acknowledgment of receipt.
+Annex 1 of this Schedule 6.6 sets out the requirements and process for Exceptional FAS.

 4. QUEUING POLICY